 Terpene Tuesday: Limonene

-Recognizable for its zesty citrus fragrance and unique mood-brightening, energizing effects, limonene is a core ingredient in lemons, grapefruit, orange, and lime.
+Recognizable for its zesty citrus fragrance and unique mood-brightening, energizing effects, limonene is a core ingredient found primarily in the rinds of lemon, grapefruit, orange, and lime.
 It’s also one of the most abundant cannabis terpenes, found in strains like Lemon OG and Do-Si-Dos, and is well-known for its variety of potential therapeutic benefits.

 Limonene in everyday life